Patryk-Grzegorczyk/ue5-multiplayer-quest-system/README.md

 QUESTSYSTEM_API
 ```

-When integrating these files into another Unreal Engine module, replace it with that module's generated API macro.
+Replace it with the API macro generated for the Unreal module where these classes are integrated.

 ## License